 Finding the perfect pair of wakeboard bindings is a crucial but often overlooked part of the wakeboard buying process.
 After all, the bindings are the only thing connecting the rider to the wakeboard.
 Some people would even argue that finding bindings that are the right fit for you is more important than what wakeboard you are riding.
 We certainly wouldn't dispute that.
-Find the right bindings and you'll feel like Cinderella putting on the glass slipper.
+Find the right bindings and you'll immediately be more comfortable and more confident when riding.

-Shopping online for bindings can be daunting but with the help of our Buyer's Guide we hope to educate you on the key features to look for, figure out what style is the right fit, and finally get you in a pair of bindings that you'll love.
+Shopping online for bindings can be daunting but with the help of our Buyer's Guide we hope to educate you on the key features to look for, figure out what style is right for you, and finally get you in a pair of bindings that you'll love.

-The 2017 WakeMAKERS Wakeboard Binding Buyer's Guide will discuss the key features to consider when shopping for your next set of bindings as well as highlight some of the hottest bindings that are out on the market right now.
+Our 2023 Wakeboard Binding Buyer's Guide will discuss the key features to consider when shopping for your next set of wakeboard boots as well as highlight some of the hottest bindings that are out on the market right now.

-The first step in choosing your next pair of bindings is deciding between open-toe or closed-toe style.
-Each have their own pros/cons so we will cover that, hopefully helping make it obvious which style is the right one for you.
+The first step in choosing your next pair of bindings is deciding between open-toe or closed-toe style boots.
+Each have their own pros and cons so it's important to understand so we will cover that, hopefully helping make it obvious which style is the right one for you.

 Open Toe Bindings

 For many, many years the only type of wakeboard bindings were open-toe style.
-Although there are other closed-toe style bindings now days, the open-toe binding still remains a popular style to this day for several reasons.
+Although closed-toe boots have gained popularity since their introduction in the mid-2000's, open-toe bindings remain a common choice to this day for several reasons:

-An open-toe binding is the best option if you are buying a wakeboard that will be used by multiple riders.
+- An open-toe binding is the best option if you are buying a wakeboard that will be used by multiple riders.
 The open-toe bindings fit a general size range (ex.
 8-12) whereas a closed-toe binding fits a single shoe size.
-The open-toe style will allow everyone to ride without spending precious minutes of your lake day switching out bindings to accomodate someone's foot size (and not having to buy multiple bindings).
+Open-toe style bindings will allow everyone to ride without spending precious minutes of your lake day switching out bindings to accommodate someone's foot size (and not having to buy multiple bindings).

-This style of bindings is also great for beginner-intermediate riders as they typically feature a softer flex.
+- This style of bindings is also great for beginner-intermediate riders as they typically feature a softer flex pattern

 Pros: Versatile enough to fit several different riders.
 Easily adjustable.
 A softer flex.
 More affordable.